IronCoreLabs/ironcore-alloy/java/src/jmh/java/com/ironcorelabs/ironcore_alloy_java/README.md

 ./gradlew jmh
 ```

+**Prerequisites:** Run `cargo t` from the project root first to generate the Java bindings.
+This cleans stale generated files and produces fresh bindings.

 ## Tenant Security Proxy

 In order to run the benchmarks, ironcore-alloy needs to connect to a _Tenant Security Proxy (TSP)_.